Purnia: Demographics

 As of the 2011 census, Purnia Municipal Corporation had a total population of 282,248, of which 148,077 were males and 134,171 were females.
 It had a sex ratio of 906 females to 1,000 males.
 The population below 6 years was 43,050.
 The literacy rate for the 6+ population was 73.02%, compared to the 74.04% national average.
 Purnia Urban Agglomeration, comprising Purnia Municipal Corporation and Kasba (Nagar Panchayat), had a population of 310,817 in 2011.

 Languages

 Maithili, is native language and Hindi, Urdu and Bengali are the other languages spoken by the people of Purnia.
 Surjapuri and Santali dialects are also spoken in some parts of the city.
 English continues to be taught in the English Medium schools.

 Economy

-In recent years, Purnia is growing as epic centre for service, automobile and many more economic sectors.
-This results as fast changing in lifestyle and economy of city.
+In recent years, Purnia is has become a regional epicenter for the service and automobile sectors.

-Primarily, Gulabbagh, Khuskibagh, Line Bazar, Bhatta Bazar, Madhubani Bazar, City Industrial Estate and Maranga Outgrowth Centre are the prime location of economic activities.
+Primarily, Gulabbagh, Khuskibagh, Line Bazar, Bhatta Bazar, Madhubani Bazar, City Industrial Estate and Maranga Outgrowth Centre are the prime locations for the economic activities.